12025 South 1000 East, Sandy, Utah 84094

 Cell Phones and Other Valuable Property

 Possession of a cell phone is a privilege that may be forfeited by any student that uses the phone inappropriately.
 The school and District will not be responsible for preventing theft, loss of or damage to cell phones brought to school.
 Cell phones may not be used during classroom time, instructional activities or field trips.
 Phones must remain off during these times and stored in a backpack.
-In addition, if the phone becomes a distraction it will be taken away for the day (like all items causing distractions) and given back to the student at the end of the day.
+In addition, if the device becomes a distraction it will be taken away for the day (like all items causing distractions) and given back to the student at the end of the day.

 Electronic Devices